ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Altered a javascript filename that mod_security tended to object to.
    - Fixed a bug where input data were assumed to be URL encoded, causing certain character sequences to be stripped when cleaned.
+   - Fixed a bug ([#416](https://github.com/ExpressionEngine/ExpressionEngine/issues/416)) PHP error was thrown in some cases during check for available updates.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists